 I have the coolest job of all.
-I get to work with all of our clients, explore ideas with them and then put together the best team to develop those ideas, discover creative solutions, and express those ideas through architecture.
+I get to work with our clients and explore ideas with them.
+Then I get to put together the best team to develop those ideas, discover creative solutions and express them through architecture.

-I’ve enjoyed all our projects but you probably always remember your first.
-The Logan Canyon house was completed over 20 years ago for a young family building their dream home in the Cache Valley.
-Both the house and our families have grown up together in many ways.
+I’ve enjoyed all of our projects, but your first always has a special place in your heart.
+We completed the Logan Canyon house over 20 years ago for a young family building their dream home in Cache Valley.
+Our families and the house have grown up together in many ways.

 University of Washington